geneseframework/complexity/README.md

 # @genese/complexity [![npm version](https://badge.fury.io/js/%40genese%2Fcomplexity.svg)](https://badge.fury.io/js/%40genese%2Fcomplexity)

 @genese/complexity analyzes the source code of your project and "measure" the cognitive complexity of each code snippet.
-It creates an HTML report displaying an overview of the complexities index of each folder, file or method of your project.
-Moreover, you will find for each method the elements increasing complexity index, which will help you to refactor easier your code.
+It creates an HTML report displaying an overview of the complexities index for each folder, file or method of your project.
+Moreover, you will find for each method the elements increasing the cognitive complexity, which will help you to refactor your code.

 This module is a part of the [@genese]('https://github.com/geneseframework/genese') tool suite which is an opensource project whose aim is to provide tools helping developers to code faster and with a better code quality.

-@genese/complexity is also a part of [the *@Complexity* project](#7-the-complexity-project).
+@genese/complexity is also a part of [the @Complexity project](#7-the-complexity-project).

 ![Dashboard @genese/complexity](./readme-dashboard.png?raw=true "Dashboard")